charlotte-pel/acquisition-time/README.md

 # Drawing a timeline displaying (satellite) acquisition dates

-This code provides a (naïve) tool to draw a timeline that displays acquisition dates:
+This code provides a (naïve) tool to draw a timeline that displays acquisition dates for a single area

 ![example1](fig/example1.png)

+or for multiple areas (below Sentinel-2 acquisition dates over three tiles)

 ![example2](fig/example2.png)

+The red dashed lines represent interpolated dates (used to deal with irregular temporal sampling for example).

 It might be used to present your (remote sensing) dataset.